eliyetres/lt2212-v19-a2/README.md

 ## Results and discussion

-Running anything using the full vocabulary resulted in a MemoryError on my computer, so i ran the files in the server.
-All the output files are in the LT2212-vt-19-a2 folder on the server.
+Running anything using the full vocabulary resulted in a MemoryError on my computer, so I ran the files in the server. ~~All the output files are in the LT2212-vt-19-a2 folder on the server.~~
+I added a .zip file containing all the outputs.

 gendoc.py outputs a csv file with article name as columns and words as rows. simdoc.py takes the output file and calculates the cosine similarity between the  articles from crude and grain respectively.